England-North Yorkshire Flag

 Head south through a field until you reach the Esk Valley Railway line.
 Careful as you cross now, you might want to Stop Look Listen although Listen Look Stop works equally well.

-You'll probably be fine, there are only four or so trains a day but don't get too excited, they're not choo-choos[1].
+You'll probably be fine, there are only four or so trains a day but don't get too excited.
+They're not choo-choos, They run between Grosmont to the east and Pickering.
 These are standard commuter carriages on a community-funded operation between Whitby, via this picturesque valley and Middlesbrough.

 The trip takes about an hour and a half and they even run a boozy service on Fridays.
 Don't worry, they proudly advertise a bog on board.